Cyphrme/Coze/docs/proposals/base64.md

 RFC 4648 base64 URI truncated (b64ut) is the selected encoding (padding characters removed and use the base64url alphabet).

+## Consideration for processing messages and keys
+The encoding isn't relevant.
+Hex and base64 are still processed as text (UTF-8).
+Hashing can still be started once `alg` is parsed since

 ## Consideration for mixed encoding
 Mixed encoding is unsupported and should result in an error.
 This is simpler to implement.
 All relevant lengths can be checked and if any do not match any operation should error.
+All standard Coze messages and keys should have an encoded payload, such as "tmb", to perform the switching over.

 Alternatively, each string's length would need to be checked individually.

-If a system wants to sign something from another encoding, convert to the desired encoding before signing.
+If a system wants to sign something from another encoding or mixed encoding, convert to the desired encoding before signing.

 ## Consideration for the online tool.
 The online tool will have an additional added button Hex to base64 and base64 to